 Not having money sucks.
 I get it.
-I spent years putting half-tanks of gas into my crappy car (which I had a loan on) with a credit card.
+I spent years swiping credit cards to put half-tanks of gas into my crappy car (which I had a loan on).

 When I quit my day job, I was poorer than I was when I started my career.
 I used my big salary to get a lot of credit and act like an idiot.